 2.18 Materials should generally reflect the surrounding buildings in terms of colour and texture.
 Excessive mixtures should be avoided.
 Red/orange brick is common throughout the District but the use of ironstone and render is also characteristic of certain areas.
 The selection of materials should be related to the character of the area.
 The roof material should be of a similar type and colour as adjacent properties and should complement the colour and texture of the walls.
-In dealing with applications, including discharge of conditions, the LPA may refuse submission not complying with this guidance.
+In dealing with applications, including discharge of conditions, the Local Planning Authority (LPA) may refuse any submission not complying with this guidance.